elecarno/crh-wiki/docs/history/events/invasion_of_the_frontier.md

 ---
-title: Invasion of Hypnos Aria
+title: Invasion of the Frontier
 layout: default
 has_toc: false
 parent: Events